 This left Sandra with two choices: violate her religious beliefs or lose her job.

 Because she could not abandon her beliefs—the very beliefs that motivate her to serve children and their families—Sandra lost her job, her income, and her health insurance.
 Financially, she could no longer help pay for her son’s college tuition or her grandchildren’s educational expenses.

-That’s why Sandra reached out Alliance Defending Freedom ally, Noel Sterett, and we assisted him in filing a lawsuit on her behalf.
+That’s why Sandra reached out to an Alliance Defending Freedom network attorney, and ADF assisted him in filing a lawsuit on Sandra’s behalf.